kaikulimu/Recommendations/Gaming/Board games/# Ark Nova High Elo Guide.md

 - Usually build as "Main Entrance" to abuse income boost

 ## Cards
-- TODO
+- **"Cards are the soul of Ark Nova."** - Vincent Yan
+	- "Pawns are the soul of chess." - François-André Danican Philidor
-- Card priority: **Near good > Future good**
+- Card priority: **Near Good > Future Good**
+	- *Near good* is even more emphasized when your hand size is 3
+	- [Darcelmaw] *Near Good* of having a playable animal > having a playable sponsor.
+You could always Sponsors 5 BR 5 +$5 as a "default" sponsor
 - **Don't sabotage yourself** trying to deny your opponent.
 It's rarely worth it.
-- **Believe in the Heart of the Cards**: Try to draw from deck as much as possible.
+- [sorryimlikethis] **Always draw from deck**, as an exaggeration.
 Only Cards 5 snap if you really need to
     - Hence, unlock snapping is very strong
     - If you snap once, you might have too few cards in your hand that you need to snap again => Vicious cycle
 - **Der Untergang**: Cards move down on display, e.g. when break happens or when you rep-draw.
 Remember to account for it.